Financial & Time Commitment

 - Emergency contact information

-Women must wear their recruitment shirt all three days.
+Women must wear their recruitment shirt on this day.
 Women are free to wear whatever they choose with the shirts, but jeans and comfortable shoes are advised.

 Philanthropy Day (Saturday)